Zhong-Zhengyi/Gains/README.md

-\textit{Gains}: Fine-grained Federated Domain Adaptation in Open Set Welcome to the repository!
+# Gains: Fine-grained Federated Domain Adaptation in Open Set
+Welcome to the repository!
 This is the detailed implementation of our project, Gains.
 We hope this code will serve as a valuable resource for understanding our work and its application.
 Thank you for your interest and support!
 ![img_1.png](img_1.jpg)
 ## Dependencies